 "My name is Mike Franks.
 I figure I got one last fight left in me.
 You want it?"

 Similarly, Jenny Sheppard.
-Knew there were assassins on her tail (and that she was already dying of a terminal illness), so lured them out to an abandoned diner in the middle of the desert and managed to take four of the assassins with her.* In
+Knew there were assassins on her tail (and that she was already dying of a terminal illness), so lured them out to an abandoned diner in the middle of the desert and managed to take four of the assassins with her.

 In the final episode of Star Trek: Enterprise Trip kills himself and the party of invading aliens by rigging a plasma relay to explode.
 His final words are "One more thing.
 You can all go straight to hell!"
 Although since this episode was very badly thought-of for various reasons, according to the Star Trek Novel Verse his death was faked by Section 31.

 This is Gus Fring's as well.
 After the explosion, he gracefully walks out of the door with half his face blown off, adjusting his tie before he falls dead.

 In Season 5, Hank Schrader goes out like a champ, in stark contrast to Walt pleading for Jack to spare him.